 If bedtime is too far out and you need a nap, take a power nap of no more than 20 to 30 minutes.
 Sleeping longer than that may prevent sleep later in the night.

-Take a cue from athletes, and arrive to your destination a few days early so you can acclimate before any big event or meeting you plan to attend.
+Take a cue from athletes and arrive to your destination a few days early so you can get used to the time zone before any big event or meeting you plan to attend.

 If you’re flying eastward, try getting up several hours earlier for a few days prior to your departure.
 If you’re flying westward, do the opposite.
 Stay awake later and wake up later to help you adjust before you even take off.